 I looked back to the north and spotted a bump on the horizon known as The Sphinx.
 Also visible on the hillside was the ruins of what once may have been a lodge and just a bit down below was a small farm.

-Eventually everyone had the photos they wanted and we hopped into the truck for our brief ride down to the waiting tour bus.
+Eventually, everyone had the photos they wanted and we hopped into the truck for our brief ride down to the waiting tour bus.
 By 5:30 or so – the end of a busy day – we were approaching Orutota and our hotel for the night on a very scenic spot overlooking the Victoria Reservoir.

 We got to our rooms for the night just as the sun was disappearing for another day.
 After unpacking and showering and all of that, we spent the evening at the outdoor covered restaurant, sampling some Sri Lankan beer and – for me as a vegetarian at least – more great rice and veg curry dishes.
-My fellow travelers did ask if I didn’t get tired of rice and veg curry every day.
+My fellow travellers did ask if I didn’t get tired of rice and veg curry every day.
 My response – most of the dishes were excellent and, given the different cooks, were often quite different from each other.
 So no – not boring at all.
 Certainly no more boring than meat and potatoes!

 I did get up early the next morning and, after checking the restaurant area to see if there was any coffee available, wandered down to the banks of the reservoir.